 |Nausea or vomiting|

-These injuries may persist after patients discontinue use of Januvia or Byetta.
+These injuries may persist after patients discontinue use of the prescription drugs.
 In addition, the drugs may increase the risk for developing pancreatic cancer.
-Byetta has also been linked to various types of kidney dysfunction and reports of thyroid cancer.
+Byetta is also linked to various types of kidney dysfunction, thyroid cancer, heart failure and heart congestion.

-Patients who have been injured by Januvia or Byetta are left with new health concerns in addition to their diabetes.
+Patients who are injured are left with new health concerns in addition to their diabetes.
 Treating severe side effects from these drugs requires long-term medical care and, in many cases, hospitalization.
 Although financial compensation cannot undo all of the harm injured patients may suffer, it can help them cover medical expenses and replace income lost from an inability to work.

 |Past and future medical expenses||Home health care|